matloff/FarewellAddress/Address.md

 attracted a lot of attention in discussion groups, and has led directly to published work by others, such as [this paper in Neural Networks](https://www.sciencedirect.com/science/article/abs/pii/S0893608021001738?via%3Dihub).

+I've always believed that teaching and research go hand-in-hand.
+My book, *Statistical Regression and Classification: from Linear Models to Machine Learning*, which was the recipient of the 2017 Ziegal Award, reflects that spirit.
+Though in the form of the textbook, it contain many "mini-research snippets," material that I believe is new to the field.

 Currently I am especially interested in the issue of Fairness in Machine Learning, which combines my computing and stat interests with my lifelong passion for social justice.
 Two of my recent papers are